ieconomy1/CIP-Geospatial-example/README.md

 This is for working in parallel through the demo by Marek Miltner on the Code In Place Data Science part 2 presentation.
+There is also a collab file for Tyrell's presentation on student data.